 Spring Clean Your Pantry To Support Weight Loss

-The battle to achieve and maintain a healthy weight isn’t won or lost on one field.
+The battle to achieve and maintain a healthy weight isn’t won on one field.
 Diet, exercise, emotional support, medical intervention and education may all be part of a successful weight loss program.

-Emptying your pantry from a few common but unhealthy foods can help too.
-You may be surprised to learn which everyday foods can slow weight loss and cause more problems than they solve.
+Emptying your pantry from a few common but unhealthy foods can help you stick to your weight loss goals.
+You may be surprised to learn which everyday foods can slow weight loss and cause health problems Some of these choices include:

 1. Processed Meats

-You don’t have to completely give up processed meats to be healthy, but look for uncured, low-salt versions with the highest possible fiber content instead.
+You don’t have to completely give up processed meats to be healthy and stimulate weight loss, but look for uncured, low-sodium versions with the highest possible fiber content instead.

 2. Low Fat Foods